vikaspuppp/RoomNote/README.md

 they can add new node by clicking on add floating action button at second screen they fill note detail and save details in database.a

-ITs provide all CURD operation demo on Room.
+ITs provide all CURD[Create, Read, Update, Delete] operation demo on Room.

 technology used in this Project
 1. KOtlin